Participant Guidelines

 * For five-paper sessions, a benchmark schedule would be 2 minutes to get going and make introductions, 12 minutes for each presentation, 12 minutes for the discussant, and 15 minutes for audience questions (Q&A).

-Inform the participants to send their presentations to you by May 14, or at least 24 hours before the session so that they can be loaded prior to the session.
+Inform the participants to email their presentations to you at least 24 hours before the session so that you can upload them onto the laptop, prior to the session.
 Follow up with any presenter who has not sent a presentation, and plan to get the presentation on the laptop before the session begins.
 This saves time during the session.

 At the Session